sourav-bk/Golang/Opps.md

 Go is not a traditional object-oriented programming (OOP) language but it supports most OOP concepts using structs, methods, and interfaces.
 Focusing on interfaces and composition rather than traditional class-based inheritance.
 This make more flexible and modular design.

+it achieves OOP concepts using structs (to represent class/objects), methods (functions attached to structs), interfaces (for polymorphism), and composition (for reuse).

 Core OOP Concepts in Go :